-While someone working in a high-stress job for long hours is vulnerable to burnout, which is currently a genuine epidemic among medical professionals.
+While someone working in a high-stress job for long hours is vulnerable to burnout, which is currently a genuine epidemic among healthcare workers.
 Throughout the world, committed doctors, specialists, nurses, and other medical staff work long hours, struggle to manage their working life, and cope with high-stress levels.
 Even if you love your work, this constant stress will grow and cause burnout day after day.

 Doctors may be traumatized while at work, for example, when a patient is dead.
 Employees working in specific departments, such as the emergency room, are more exposed to incidents that deeply affect them.
 Hospitals may call on chaplains to talk about stress, to provide their employees with emotional support, and particular doctors and nurses can also speak to their peers in similar situations.
 In some cases, some doctors think it is beneficial to discuss mental health problems, such as posttraumatic stress disorder, among nurses directly with a counselor, therapist, or psychologist.